ThamizhiniyanCS/cloudflare-r2-test/README.md

 ## Results

+> NOTE: All of the following results are based on the `.github/workflows/deploy.yml` file present in this repo.

 ### It uploads also the `.git` directory to Cloudflare

 - Fix: Create a directory like `contents` in the root of the repo and put all the contents inside it and set the `source-dir` in the `deploy.yml` to `contents`